chkwon/Concorde.jl/README.md

 # License

 This Concorde.jl package is in MIT License.
-However, the underlying Concorde solver is available for free only for academic research as desribed in the [Concorde](http://www.math.uwaterloo.ca/tsp/concorde.html) website.
+However, the underlying Concorde solver is available for free only for academic research as described in the [Concorde](http://www.math.uwaterloo.ca/tsp/concorde.html) website.

 # Installation